rbisdorff/Digraph3/docSphinx/tutorial.rst

 	:depth: 2
 	:local:

-See also the technical documentation of the :ref:`performanceQuantiles-label`.

 In this tutorial we address the problem of **rating multiple criteria performances** of a set of potential decision actions with respect to empirical order statistics, ie performance quantiles learned from historic data concerning similar decision actions (see [CPSTAT-L5]_).

 To illustrate the decision problem we face, consider for a moment that, in a given decision aid study, we observe, for instance, the performances of two potential decision actions, named *a1* and *a2*, measured on on 7 seven **incommensurable** preference criteria: a unique **costs** criterion *c1* (to **minimize**) and 6 **benefit** criteria *b1* to *b6* (to **maximize**):